J-1 Student Visa

 J-1 students should discuss a change of major or degree objective with their advisors.
 Any such changes should be discussed fully with an HIO advisor prior to making changes with a school or academic department.

-If for some reason a J-1 student is not able to complete an academic program, s/he must notify an HIO advisor and receive approval before withdrawing from his/her academic program at Harvard.
+If for some reason a J-1 student is not able to complete an academic program, they must notify an HIO advisor and receive approval before withdrawing from their academic program at Harvard.

 Required Travel Documents